cbrown350/mealie-google-docs-importer/README.md

 # Recipe Importer

 Imports recipes from Google Drive documents into Mealie.
-The program processes Google Docs from a specified folder, converts them to recipe JSON format using OpenAI, and uploads them to a Mealie instance.
+The program processes Google Docs from a specified folder, converts them to basic HTML using OpenAI, and uploads them to a Mealie instance.

 ## Setup